splashkit/splashkit.io-starlight/src/content/docs/guides/Sprites/Getting Started With Sprites csharp.md

 After these steps, we now have an instantiated Bitmap and Sprite for us to play with.

-## Playing With Sprites in Splashkit
+## Playing With Sprites in SplashKit

 So we have a Sprite, `happySunSprite` (or whatever you have named yours.)
 Let's create a small scene to show it off.
 We'll start with creating a `Window` object for us to draw it onto.
 This can follow